fab-u/plotonium/README.md

     y = np.sin(x + t)
     ax.plot(x, y, color="C0")
 ```
+In a Jupyter notebook, this will also display the animation using `IPython.display.Image`.

 The function, in the example `myfunc`, takes the arguments
 - `t`: Time variable.
 Runs from zero to one by default.
 Can be changed, see below